Look at look at what they're doing up in MSNBC right now.

 How could they?

-Not how could he?
+Not how could he.

 How could they?

-Yeah, Mark Wolf, the National Energy Assistance Directors Association, also a guy runs a welfare agency, is the expert up there on this.
+Yeah, Mark Wolf, the National Energy Assistance Directors Association, also a guy who runs a welfare agency, is the expert up there on this.

 Wouldn't you figure that's what you wanted to do, little Johnny?